MI-FraunhoferIWM/data2rdf/docs/examples/abox/5_csv_w_na.md

 * the csv file produced to be parsed
 * the mapping for describing the data in RDF
-* the parser arguments telling the pipeline that we do not have any metadata in the file and that we have missing values in the time series.
+* the parser arguments telling the pipeline that we do not have any metadata in the file and that we have missing values in the dataframe.

 ### The raw data